EntireTwix/CCash/docs/connected_services/existing_services.md

 | calls older endpoints | ⚠                  |
 | calls newer endpoints | :x:                |

 Just because a service calls old endpoints, doesn't mean the service will not work under that version of CCash.
-As long as the `MIN_API_SUPPORT` is less than or equal to the required version's endpoints, then the connected service can call the old CCash endpoints.
-By default `MIN_API_SUPPORT` is 1 (complete backwards compatibility) making all ⚠ effectively :heavy_check_mark:.
+As long as the `MIN_API_SUPPORT` is less than or equal to the required version's endpoints, then the connected service can call the old CCash endpoints. **By default `MIN_API_SUPPORT` is 1 (complete backwards compatibility) making all ⚠ effectively :heavy_check_mark:**.

 ## General
 | author                                  | name                                                        |         v1         |  v2   |                                                      image                                                      |